 We understand this can be tricky, which is why we are happy to assist you with the claims process to help you better secure just compensation.
 Traffic accident claims can be complex as is, so if you have been in an accident with a rideshare driver and don’t know what to do, please don’t hesitate to give us a call for the guidance you need.

 Every step of the way, we keep your best interests in mind.
 We highly recommend that you consult with us before accepting an offer from any insurance company.
 In many situations, an insurer’s settlement offer is not as high as it should be.
-The Law Offices of George P. Escobedo & Associates, PLLC can ensure that you receive every penny to which you are entitled.
+The Law Office of George P. Escobedo & Associates, PLLC can ensure that you receive every penny to which you are entitled.

 Committed & Passionate Advocacy